WeeeBuch/.github/profile/README.md

 ## 🧰 What We Do

-We're constantly creating practical, lightweight tools and utilities.
+We're creating practical, lightweight tools and utilities.
 <br>
 <br>